apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Southwest Airlines cuts capacity, pauses hiring due to Boeing 'challenges'**
+**Breaking down the Kirk Cousins contract for the Falcons**

-You can read more about it [here](https://www.foxbusiness.com/lifestyle/southwest-airlines-cuts-capacity-pauses-hiring-boeing-challenges).
+You can read more about it [here](https://www.thefalcoholic.com/2024/3/12/24098375/breaking-down-the-kirk-cousins-contract-for-the-falcons-four-year-deal-terry-fontenot-arthur-blank).

 ## Requirements
 - Python 3.8